-Appeals received during the academic year will be heard where possible within 30 school days, unless the Clerk to the Appeals Panel considers that there is an exceptional and unavoidable reason why the appeal is late and the appeal is received in time for all parties to give proper consideration to all documents.
+Appeals received after these dates will be heard at a later date and within 30 school days unless the Clerk to the Appeals Panel considers that there is an exceptional and unavoidable reason why the appeal is late and the appeal is received in time for all parties to give proper consideration to all documents.
+Any other late appeals for Secondary or Primary admissions will be heard after the summer holidays.

-Completed appeals forms for should be sent to the Clerk as soon as possible.
+Completed appeals forms for all other year groups should be sent to the Clerk as soon as possible.
 Appeals received after the end of May will not be heard until later in the year.